mvigoda/Coding/README.md

 Other use cases can be considered administrative:
 1. A patient has a medical concern and is interested in finding out when a particular is open.

 ## PCP Annual Visit - and Preventive Care Recommendations
+<a id="pcp-annual-visit---and-preventive-care-recommendations"></a>
+## PCP Annual Visit - and Preventive Care Recommendations

 The following code uses the chatGPT API and performs the following :